 Our insurance policies may not be adequate to cover all liabilities.
 Our operations are subject to significant hazards often found in the oil and natural gas industry.
 Claims for loss of oil and natural gas production and damage to formations occur in the ordinary course of business in the well services industry.
 Litigation arising from a catastrophic occurrence at a location where our products and services are being used may result in our being named as a defendant in lawsuits asserting large claims.
 As described in the risk factor above, our MSAs may require us to indemnify our customers for damage or loss arising out of our sale of goods or performance of our work, regardless of fault, and provide for warranties for products and workmanship and we may also be required to name the customer and others as an additional insured under our insurance policies.
 We maintain limited insurance coverage against these and other risks associated with our business.
 Any insurance obtained by us may not be adequate to cover any losses or liabilities and, particularly in the event that we must submit larger claims to insurance providers, this insurance may not continue to be available at all or on terms which are acceptable to us.
 Insurance rates have in the past been subject to wide fluctuation and changes in coverage could result in less coverage, increases in cost or higher deductibles and retentions.
 Moreover, even if we are successful in defending a claim, it could be time-consuming and costly to defend.
 Furthermore, the operational insurance coverage we maintain for our business may not fully insure us against all risks, either because insurance is not available or because of the high premium costs relative to perceived risk.
-For example, our insurance does not typically cover losses and liabilities related to intellectual property or general breach of contract claims.
-In addition, our insurance may not cover losses associated with pandemics such as the COVID-19 pandemic.
+For example, our insurance does not typically cover losses and liabilities related to intellectual property or general breach of contract claims or pandemics.
+Also, our customers or other service providers may not carry adequate insurance to cover any losses or liabilities where we may be indemnified by such party.
 Liabilities for which we are not insured, or which exceed the policy limits of our applicable insurance, could have a material adverse effect on our business, financial condition and results of operations.